G0DW1LLR1S3/chinanet-fujian-province-network-1/README.md

 E12 shows the HTTPS certifcate from the FTP Server.

 Something to just add below are the only ip adresses i can get closes the the ftp server during traceroute scans.

 - 219.65.110.190.static-bangalore.vsnl.net.in

 - 202.56.198.30

 - 182.79.217.230

 - 206.82.104.130 NYC-ISP-IGW-RTR-158.airtel.com

+FTP SERVER FILES

+Any file that starts with FTPserverdump were files i was able to get from their FTP Servers, they did not make their ftp servers private so anyone can go and grab the files from their FTP servers.

+In the files specially the bot.php is a file that exposes another IRC Server they use for another botnet that is hosted in Hong Kong they also use the same server as an FTP Server.

+In the file pmabotold-noperlupload.php they use a IRC Server 41.185.94.172 hosted in South Africa.

+Below are all the IP addresses to FTP Servers they used to host malware.

+- ftp://139.59.14.215/.pwlamea/

+- ftp://43.230.112.161/

+Below are all the IP addresses to IRC Servers:Port + Channel they used to host their botnet.

+- 43.230.112.161:25565 #traficant

+- 117.28.254.177:25565 #DauDinOzn

+- 41.185.94.172:1337 #DauDinOzn

+Proof about all of this are in the FTPserverdump files.

 THE CONCLUSION